Characterization of DESI fiber assignment incompleteness effect on 2-point clustering and mitigation methods for DR1 analysis: Simulated catalogues

 Figure \ref{fig:w_altMTL_FFA} displays the histograms of the fiducial weights obtained through the altMTL and FFA approaches, represented by the pink shaded and blue shaded rectangles, respectively.
 As explained in detail in section \ref{sec:estimator_level}, the two weight definitions are similar but formally distinct: the fiducial altMTL weights are derived from completeness considerations, while the fiducial FFA weights correspond to inverse probabilities, $w_{IIP}$.
 In this section, we are not evaluating the performance of these weights as mitigation strategies; rather, we are examining how well the approximate FFA mocks replicate the key features of the more realistic altMTL mocks, including the behaviour of the corresponding default weights.
 For this reason, we refer to both of them as ``fiducial".

-Unlike altMTLs, the FFA weights are not inherently constrained to take discrete integer values.
+Unlike the fiducial altMTL weights, which are obtained by counting the number of targets competing for the same fiber (see section \ref{sec:estimator_level} for the explicit definition), the FFA weights are not inherently constrained to take discrete integer values.
 Therefore, to facilitate comparison between the two, we include in the figure an illustrative histogram that represents the FFA weights rounded to the nearest integer (blue empty rectangles).
 Overall, we observe a satisfactory agreement, which aligns with what can be reasonably expected considering the two different definitions.
 More specifically, there is a general trend, more pronounced in the ELG case, for altMTLs to exhibit a shorter high-weight tail and a significantly larger proportion of weights equal to one.
 The high-$w$ tail might influence the noise properties of the clustering statistics.
 However, as the weight increases, the number of galaxies drops rapidly, making it difficult to anticipate whether the net effect will be significant.

 These discrepancies between altMTL and FFA weights may also arise from variations in how fiber assignment is implemented.
 To separate the two potential contributions, we can leverage the fact that, for the data (and altMTL mocks), both weight definitions are available simultaneously.
 Figure~\ref{fig:comp_vs_IIP_aMTL} shows the two histograms (shaded pink and green rectangles), together with the rounded version of $w_{IIP}$ (empty green rectangles).
 The altMTL mocks yield almost indistinguishable results, not shown here for brevity, further reinforcing the reliability of the method.
 The comparison is not entirely consistent, since, for practical reasons, these plots focus on the full sample of potential targets instead of that of the observed ones used for figure~\ref{fig:w_altMTL_FFA}.
 Nevertheless, as illustrated in the figure, the two sets of weights show closer agreement when the fiber assignment strategy is fixed, suggesting that the main source of the discrepancies in figure \ref{fig:w_altMTL_FFA} is the assignment procedure itself, FFA versus altMTLs, at least for the $w=1$ peak.